 Become involved by getting to know persons with lived experience of hardship and poverty.
 Those who are vulnerable must know that they are not alone, and that the faith community is engaged.
 Empowering the voices of others when otherwise they might not appreciate that their experience is believable and important for decision makers to hear is an important part of advocacy.

 Invite elected officials to visit your congregation’s ministry or project.
 Lawmakers and public officials are more likely to support helpful legislation when they see firsthand the needs of a community.
-By reminding our officials of what Lutherans and Episcopalians do to serve people we establish that we speak from places of compassion, credibility, and concern.
+By reminding our officials of what Lutherans do to serve people we establish that we speak from places of compassion, credibility, and concern.